top of page

 Encouraging Independence

-As independence increases, we encourage Giulietta to initiate communication rather than simply respond to prompts or make requests.
-We create reasons to communicate, through choices, routines, or shared interests and then step back.
+As Giulietta’s independence increases, we encourage her to initiate communication rather than simply respond to prompts or make requests.
+We create opportunities for her to communicate through choices, routines, or shared interests and then step back to give her space to respond.
+In addition, we have sit-down learning sessions so that these concepts and strategies are reinforced, ensuring she has the support she needs and is not expected to know what to say without guidance.

 Comments